Stephen Andrew

-Stephen Seymour James Andrew (born 9 December 1968), also known as Moli Duru Ambae is an Australian politician.
-He has been the One Nation member for Mirani in the Queensland Legislative Assembly since 2017.
+Stephen Seymour James Andrew (born 9 December 1968) is an Australian politician who served as the member for Mirani in the Queensland Legislative Assembly from 2017 to 2024 when he was defeated by Glen Kelly at the 2024 Queensland state election.

 Andrew describes himself as a "fourth-generation South Sea Islander", and is the first South Sea Islander to be elected to parliament.
 His great-great-grandmother Lucy Querro of Ambae Island (now part of Vanuatu) was one of the Pacific Islander workers who came to Queensland to work in either the sugarcane fields or domestic service; Andrew claims she was "blackbirded".
 In July 2019 Andrew became a Vanuatu tribal chieftain, Chief Moli Duru Ambrae, following ceremonies held on Ambae Island.
+He was bestowed the chiefly name Moli Duru Ambae.

 Before entering parliament he worked as a firearms dealer and pest controller.
-Andrew is the sole One Nation MP in the Queensland Parliament, but is not the state leader of the party.
+Andrew was the sole One Nation MP in the Queensland Parliament, but was not the state leader of the party.
 Ousted MP Steve Dickson held the position until his resignation.

-The position is currently vacant.
+On 2 August 2024, Andrew was disendorsed by One Nation for the 2024 Queensland state election after he considered joining Katter's Australian Party (KAP).
+Following the disendorsment, Andrew resigned from One Nation and briefly sat as an independent before joining the Katter's Australian Party in September 2024.